 - (a) Holiday pay will not be paid when an employee is on approved leave of absence without pay or when an employee is directed to report to work and fails to do so. - (b) An employee who is required to work from 7:00 a.m. on Christmas Eve through 7:00 a.m. on December 26th will be paid at a rate of one and one half times the regular hourly rate of pay. - (c) An employee who is required to work the day shift (7 a.m. to 7 p.m.) or night shift (7 p.m. to 7 a.m.) beginning on Thanksgiving Day, will be paid at a rate of one and one-half times the regular hourly rate of pay. - (d) An employee who is required to work the day shift (7 a.m. to 7 p.m.) beginning on the day after Thanksgiving Day will be paid at a rate of one and one-half times the regular hourly rate of pay. - (e) An employee who is required to work the day shift (7 a.m. to 7 p.m.) or night shift (7 p.m. to 7 a.m.) beginning on July 4th will be paid at a rate of one and one-half times the regular rate of pay. - (f) An employee required to work a full shift between 7:00 p.m.
-New Years' Eve through 7:00 a.m. on January 2nd will be paid at a rate of one and one-half times the regular rate of pay. - (g) An employee who is required to work overtime on a holiday under paragraphs (b) - (e) of this section will be compensated, at the election of the employee, either: - (1) At two and one half times the regular rate, regardless of the employee's assigned squad schedule during the 36 hour week, with eight hours of holiday pay added to the leave bank; or - (2) At one and one half times the regular rate, regardless of the employee's assigned squad schedule during the 36 hour week, plus twelve hours straight time added to the compensatory time leave bank, plus eight hours of holiday pay added to the leave bank. - (h) An employee who is utilizing annual leave on a holiday under paragraphs (b) (e) of this section and who is called in to work will be paid in accordance with Section 8.1 or 8.2 and will be re-credited with the number of hours actually worked, not to exceed the amount of leave scheduled.
+New Years' Eve through 7:00 a.m. on January 2nd will be paid at a rate of one and one-half times the regular rate of pay. - (g) An employee who is on a scheduled leave day, or approved leave, and is required to work overtime on a holiday specified in paragraphs (b) through (f) of this section will be compensated, at the election of the employee, either:

+- 1. At two and one half times the hourly pay rate, regardless of the employee's assigned squad schedule during the 36 hour week, and will be credited eight hours of annual leave. - 2.
+At time and one half the hourly pay rate, regardless of the employee's assigned squad schedule during the 36 hour week, plus twelve hours compensatory leave (at straight time) credited to their compensatory leave balance, plus will be credited eight hours of annual leave. - (h) An employee who is working overtime as part of their regularly scheduled 48 hour week on a holiday specified in paragraphs (b) through (f) of this section will be compensated, at the election of the employee, either: - 1.
+At two and one half times the hourly pay rate; or - 2.
+At time and one half times the hourly pay rate, plus twelve hours compensatory leave (at straight time) credited to their compensatory leave balance. - (i) An employee who is utilizing annual leave on a holiday under paragraphs (b) (f) of this section and who is called in to work will be paid in accordance with Section 8.1 or 8.2 and will be re-credited with the number of hours actually worked, not to exceed the amount of leave scheduled.